Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 Pairs (Championship, Trophy and Shield)

-BVB 3 Playing kit Teams must wear matching playing tops in institutional colours, numbered 1 or 2 on the front and back.
+BVB 3 Playing kit Teams must wear matching playing tops in institutional colours, numbered front and back with each player wearing a different number.

 BVB 4 Match format